 What can you do?
 First of all, have a realistic understanding of how much your merchandise costs in labor and supplies.
 Decide on a sales margin that is within range of your competition without sacrificing profit.
 How do you find out what other businesses are charging for similar goods or services?
 Use the Internet to research what similar businesses are charging for the same type work.
 Or call and ask for “ballpark” estimates.

 Think about your target customers.
 What are their current needs?
-Cutting products and services that are no longer marketable and adding items that are more current can increase give you the edge needed to stand out among your competition without selling yourself cheap.
+Cutting products and services that are no longer marketable and adding items that are more current can give you the edge you need to stand out among your competition without selling yourself short.